Videos

 Learn More About Paul Leonardi

-“The relationships employees have with one another — together with their individual attributes — can explain their workplace performance,” says Leonardi and his co-author in their acclaimed 2018 Harvard Business Review article.
+“The relationships employees have with one another –together with their individual attributes – can explain their workplace performance,” says Leonardi and his co-author in their acclaimed 2018 Harvard Business Review article.
 “Organizational leaders can look at structural signatures in their companies’ social networks and predict how creative or effective individual employees, teams, or the organization as a whole will be.”

-“It’s easy to forget that technologies are really just tools for problem solving,” he says.
+“It’s easy to forget that technologies like LLMs are really just tools for problem solving,” he says.
 “We have to frame the implementation the right way to get employees excited and not fearful.
 Individuals need to have a general sense of how a technology works and the vocabulary to ask the right questions from there.”
-Assuring both leaders and frontline workers, Leonardi says, “you don’t need to know everything, you just need to know enough to be dangerous.”

 ###